 (a) Any person who agrees with the outline of the Prospectus, and is willing to work towards its aims, shall be eligible for membership of the organisation.

 (b) Each applicant for membership of the organisation shall undergo a period of provisional membership.
 Provisional membership will continue for a minimum of six months, up to a maximum of 12 months, during which time other members can assess the suitability of the applicant for full membership, based on their activity for the organisation, and the development of their political understanding.

-(c) Provisional members will have the rights and obligations of full members.
+(c) Provisional members will have the rights and obligations of full financial members.
 Provisional members have full speaking rights during all meetings.
 However, provisional members do not have the right to move motions or to vote in meetings.